RJHwang/rollup-plugin-css-porter/README.md

-# rollup-plugin-css-porter-porter
+# rollup-plugin-css-porter

 A rollup plugin to collect and combine all the imported css file.
-Such as `import myCss from './my.css'`.
+Such as `import './my.css'`.
 Then output them to a standalone css file.
 Besides, use [clean-css](https://www.npmjs.com/package/clean-css) to create a minified css file as you wish.